Physical Memory Model¶

 Physical memory in a system may be addressed in different ways.
 The simplest case is when the physical memory starts at address 0 and spans a contiguous range up to the maximal address.
 It could be, however, that this range contains small holes that are not accessible for the CPU.
 Then there could be several contiguous ranges at completely distinct addresses.
 And, don’t forget about NUMA, where different memory banks are attached to different CPUs.

-Linux abstracts this diversity using one of the three memory models: FLATMEM, DISCONTIGMEM and SPARSEMEM.
+Linux abstracts this diversity using one of the two memory models: FLATMEM and SPARSEMEM.
 Each architecture defines what memory models it supports, what the default memory model is and whether it is possible to manually override that default.

 Regardless of the selected memory model, there exists one-to-one mapping between the physical page frame number (PFN) and the corresponding struct page.